 Do you always feel that “something” will go wrong?

-It’s clear that in life there are all kind of situations:
+It’s clear that in life there is all kind of situations:

 - some happier and other sadder

 - some easier and others more stressful